jshakes/jshakespeare2023/content/posts/2025-05-14-wordpress-skiplinks.md

 If you don’t see the skip link, it’s likely that your template is missing a `<main>` element.

----

 ## How WordPress determines whether and where to add a skip link

-If you view the source of your page, you will see see the following snippet, which is added by `[wp_enqueue_block_template_skip_link](https://github.com/WordPress/WordPress/blob/6.4/wp-includes/theme-templates.php#L109C10-L109C45)`:
+If you view the source of your page, you will see the following snippet, which is added by [`wp_enqueue_block_template_skip_link`](https://github.com/WordPress/WordPress/blob/6.4/wp-includes/theme-templates.php#L109C10-L109C45):

 ```html
 <script id="wp-block-template-skip-link-js-after">